How To Go Gluten-Free And Dairy-Free

 10. Try Plant-Based Creamers

-Try plant-based creamers like oats, almonds, or coconut milk for a rich, creamy texture in coffee, tea, or smoothies when figuring out how to go gluten-free and dairy-free.
+Try plant-based creamers made from oats, almonds, or coconut milk for a rich, creamy texture in coffee, tea, or smoothies when transitioning to a gluten-free, dairy-free diet.

-Available in various flavours, such as vanilla or hazelnut, they can be added to coffee, tea, or smoothies to provide a rich, creamy texture while being entirely plant-based and dairy-free.
+Available in flavours such as vanilla and hazelnut, they can be added to coffee, tea, or smoothies to provide a rich, creamy texture while remaining entirely plant-based and dairy-free.

 11. Use Tofu For Creaminess